Decidable problems in substitution shifts: Periodic points

 Since every letter of $B$ appears in every $y^{(n)}$, every word of $\cL(\tau)$ appears in $x$.
-Since $x$ is periodic, every growing letter $a$ of $x$ appears with bounded gaps in $\cL(\tau)$ and every letter $b\in B$ appears in some $\tau^n(a)$.
-Since $x$ is in $\XS(\tau)$ (we use here the fact that $\XS(\tau)=\XS(\tau^n)$) This shows By Theorem~\ref{theoremCaractMinimal} that the shift $\XS(\tau)$ is formed of the shifts of $x$ and thus $x$ is a fixed point of a power of $\tau$ (since $\sigma$ acts as a permutation on the shifts of $x$). \end{proof}
+Thus, since $x$ is periodic, every growing letter $a$ of $x$ appears with bounded gaps and every letter $b\in B$ appears in some $\sigma^n(a)$.
+This implies that the shift $\XS(\tau)$ is minimal.
+Since $x$ is in $\XS(\tau)$, the shift $\XS(\tau)$ is formed of the shifts of $x$, and thus $x$ is a shift of a fixed point of a power of $\tau$. \end{proof}

 A morphism $\sigma\colon A^*\to C^*$ is \emph{elementary} if for every decomposition $\sigma=\alpha\circ\beta$ with $\beta\colon A^*\to B^*$ and $\alpha\colon B^*\to C^*$, one has $\Card(B)\ge\Card(A)$.
 An elementary morphism is clearly non-erasing.